Mahdi171/Unlinkable_PCS/README.md

 ```

 ### Prerequisite Packages:
 The dependencies and compatibility requirements on various existing libraries to run the prototype are quite involved.
-We recommend to use Docker to obtain a consistent execution environment.
+We recommend to use Docker to obtain a consistent execution environment (though the runtimes might be slower compared to a direct execution).
 Install Docker and then run the following command to build the docker container:

 ```
 sudo docker build -t ulpcs .
 ```

+### Testing the Prototype:

 To see the prototype in action, you can run the simple test files for any of the four implemented constructions as follows:

 **Original PCS**